Teachers in One State Now Face ‘America First’ Exam to Prove They’re Not Too Woke

 Oklahoma is preparing to roll out a new requirement for aspiring teachers that has already sparked national debate.

 For now, the requirement applies only to applicants from California and New York.
-Critics say targeting teachers from specific states raises legal and ethical concerns, while supporters argue it is a safeguard against what they see as ideological indoctrination in classrooms.
+Critics say targeting teachers from specific states raises legal and ethical concerns, while supporters argue it serves as a safeguard against what they see as ideological indoctrination in classrooms.

 According to multiple reports, the state will mandate that applicants from California and New York pass an exam designed to ensure they are not aligned with what officials describe as "radical leftist ideology."